jNembhard/scoot/README.md

 }, [controls, inView]);
 ```

 seemed to do the trick.
-Basically, the Framer motion library along with the react-intersection-behavior is used to create a reference point that activates the defined "visible" animation when that position is reached on the page.
+The Framer motion library along with the react-intersection-behavior is used to create a reference point that activates the defined "visible" animation when that position is reached on the page.

 If you want to see some of the hooks I used to control image switching and preventing scrolling when the side nav bar is open, check out the hooks folder.